 Meditation is so easy and totally free.

-There’s so many good phone apps and YouTube videos on meditation out there for you to get access to and get started with today.
+There are so many good phone apps and YouTube videos on meditation out there for you to get access to and get started with today.

 You can choose the type of meditation that works for you – but above I’ve shared a simple and engaging meditation introduction by Sadia from Pick Up Limes.